Biden to send adviser to China to navigate complex US-China relationship in recent months - ExBulletin

 Biden to send adviser to China to navigate complex US-China relationship in recent months

-BUELLTON, Calif.
-(AP) — President Joe Biden will send his national security adviser Jake Sullivan to China next week as the White House aims to navigate the complicated U.S.-China relationship during Democrats' final months in power, the White House said.
+BUELLTON, Calif. — BUELLTON, Calif.
+(AP) President Joe Biden The US president will send his national security adviser Jake Sullivan to China next week as the White House seeks to navigate complicated US-China relations in the final months of the Democrats' term, according to the White House.

 Sullivan's three-day visit with Chinese Foreign Minister Wang Yi, set to begin Tuesday, is expected to raise concerns in the United States about China's support for Russia's military-industrial complex as Moscow's war in Ukraine continues, Chinese military assertiveness in the South China Sea, North Korea's provocations, Israel's ongoing war with Hamas and Beijing's tensions with Taiwan.

-The Chinese are likely to be concerned about U.S. tariffs as Beijing continues to rebuild its economy from the COVID-19 pandemic.
-In May, Biden imposed significant new tariffs on Chinese electric vehicles, advanced batteries, solar cells, steel, aluminum and medical equipment.
+The Chinese are likely to raise concerns about this.
+US Rates as Beijing continues to repair its economy in the wake of the COVID-19 pandemic.
+Biden in May imposed significant new customs tariffs on Chinese electric vehicles, advanced batteries, solar cells, steel, aluminum and medical equipment.

 Sullivan and Wang are also expected to discuss cooperation between the two countries to stem the flow of precursor chemicals used to make fentanyl, maintain communication between the two countries and artificial intelligence.

-These meetings are part of efforts to maintain this strategic channel of communication to responsibly manage the relationship and are a product of the November 2023 Woodside summit between President Biden and President Xi (Jinping), White House National Security Council spokesman Sean Savett said, referring to the leaders' face-to-face discussions on the sidelines of last year's meeting.
+These meetings are part of efforts to maintain this strategic communication channel to responsibly manage the relationship and are a product of the November 2023 meeting.
+Woodside Summit between President Biden and President Xi (Jinping), White House National Security Council spokesman Sean Savett said, referring to face-to-face talks between the leaders on the sidelines of last year's General Assembly meeting.
 Asia-Pacific Economic Cooperation summit in San Francisco.

 This will be Sullivan’s ninth meeting with Wang and his predecessors during the administration to discuss the complicated relationship between the two economic rivals, but his first visit to China as national security adviser.
 The last U.S. national security adviser to visit China was Susan Rice in 2016.